 For EU customers, please supply your VAT number when prompted to avoid being charged VAT.

-Each team receives a Brief (the hard copy version OR the optional digital version).
+Each team receives a Brief.
 It tells them they are part of a four-person team on a flight over Canadian territory en route to a fishing holiday in a remote location.

 Their seaplane is fitted with amphibious floats and when the engine falters it crash lands in the wilderness killing the pilot.
 The plane points in the direction the pilot was flying and his last words were that they were 20 minutes flying time from the destination (so knowing their speed they can work out how far they are from their goal).